evan-erdos/trail-of-cthulhu/story/prose-outline.md

 It's round, with short tendrils around its edge.

-Recalling what the High Acolyte told them, the Players return to the ruins at high-noon.
+Recalling what the High Acolyte told them, the PCs return to the ruins at high-noon.
 In proper daylight, they observe that there's a hole, cut through the top of one of the pillars.
 With proper alignment, they emulate how the medallion would reflect light, and the aplite pillar begins to sink into the ground, revealing a passageway, with a pretty steep set of stone stairs leading down.

-As the Players walk down the stairs of entrance, they hear rumbling.
+As the PCs walk down the stairs of entrance, they hear rumbling.
 The entrance begins to collapse, and stone begins to roll down the stairs.

 Now, they're a dozen feet underground, and possibly wounded.